anders94/sql-course/class-02.md

 FROM accounts a
 ```

-Here we're naming th accounts table "a" as a shorthand.
+Here we're naming the accounts table "a" as a shorthand.
 That way we can SELECT a.balance in the first line.

 ```
 JOIN people p ON a.people_id = p.id